 Toxic Leadership Behaviors that May Be Ruining Your Team

-This blog will explore toxic leadership behaviors that can ruin a team's morale, productivity, and overall success.
+This blog will examine the toxic leadership behaviors that can undermine a team's morale, productivity, and overall success.
 Recognizing these behaviors is the first step toward creating a healthier work environment.

 Micromanagement is a typical toxic behavior that can stifle creativity, demotivate employees, and hinder productivity.
 When leaders constantly hover over their team members, scrutinizing every decision and task, it sends a message that they don't trust their team's abilities.
 This lack of trust can lead to frustration and a lack of autonomy among employees.